ana-borges/CommonLit-Readability/docs/index.md

 The data treatment we have carried out involves the following steps:

-* Make the words lower case.
+* Make the words lower case
 * Remove stop words
-* Tokenize words: do this to words
+* Tokenize words
 * Remove punctuation
 * Stemmatize